pico2/Arianrhod/Source/sources/cpython/Doc/library/ssl.rst

    returned.
 Other return values will result in a TLS fatal error with :const:`ALERT_DESCRIPTION_INTERNAL_ERROR`.

-   If there is a IDNA decoding error on the server name, the TLS connection will terminate with an :const:`ALERT_DESCRIPTION_INTERNAL_ERROR` fatal TLS alert message to the client.
+   If there is an IDNA decoding error on the server name, the TLS connection will terminate with an :const:`ALERT_DESCRIPTION_INTERNAL_ERROR` fatal TLS alert message to the client.